 Clean Up The Default Pages/Posts

-Every new WordPress website that you install will come with “default” or dummy content that is added to it.
-You want to get rid of this content before you can start creating content that is relevant to your niche.
+Every new WordPress blog that you install will come with “default” or dummy content that is added to it.
+You want to get rid of this content before you can start writing blog posts that is relevant to your niche.

 The first thing you want to do is delete the default post that is added with each website.